Audio books, newspapers and magazines are available to listen to on CD and in digital formats like MP3.

 Audio books are primarily recorded by actors and other professional readers, although some are recorded by the author.
 If you're listening to an eBook, the voice will be synthetic.

-Audio can be in traditional formats such as CD or cassette tape which you can play on a stereo or other music system that has a CD and/or cassette player.
-You can also get audio on DAISY CD which is a special type of CD played on a DAISY player or on DAISY software on your computer.
+Audio can be in traditional formats such as CD which you can play on a stereo or other music system that has a CD player.
+You can also get audio on DAISY CD which is a special type of CD played on a DAISY player or on DAISY software on your computer, or on a USB stick which can be played by a USB player or on a computer.

 It isn't necessarily important to understand the precise differences between digital formats, but you need to ensure the book or newspaper you want to listen to can be played on the audio player you choose.
 The most common format is MP3 which is a digital audio file similar to a track on a CD or LP which is stored digitally.